why cgt

 A complete experience designed and delivered, ready for you to play.

 We design the trip from the inside out.
 We infuse competition in a way that best suits the dynamic.
-We produce every material — scorecards, scoreboards, draft kits, hole contests, the itinerary, and much more.
-We coordinate every logistical piece with the courses and lodging we help you choose.
-And we deliver all of it before arrival.
-When you walk in, it already looks like an event — because it is one.
+We produce every material — scorecards, leaderboards, draft kits, hole contests, the itinerary, and more.
+We coordinate every logistical piece and we deliver all of it before you arrive.
+When you show up, it's your group's event.
+Ready to be played.

 If you're answering questions on the first tee instead of hitting your opening drive, something went wrong before anyone landed.
 The organizer is usually a player.
 We want them to feel like one.